SoftTacos/trulioo-auth/README.md

 # Overview
-There are two services, auth and users.
+- There are two services, auth and users.
 Proto files are defined in the grpc directory.
 Util has helpful infrastructure code that is used by both services
+- I opted not to implement a refresh token since that isn't much more complex than the jwt access token, but I was low on time.
+Adding one would be fairly easy and require extra calls to create a token and storing the token in the DB
 # Setup
 - Install postgres
 - Install golang